SHANGHAI TRAVEL GUIDE

 Bus – The unpredictable traffic makes travelling by bus an unpopular choice.
 The Shanghai South long-distance bus station serves cities in the south of China but can be difficult to get to.

 Train – The only international train arriving in Shanghai is the T99 from Hong Kong but there are some great options to travel by train from other parts of China.
 The city has three main stations; Shanghai Railway Station, Shanghai Hongqiao Railway Station and Shanghai South railway station.
 Speed trains are available to and from Beijing, Guangzhou (which is a short 2-hour train ride to Hong Kong), Nanjing, Hangzhou and Suzhou.

 How to get around Shanghai

-The best way to get around the city is the fast and inexpensive Metro; although avoid during rush hour when it can packed.
+The best way to get around the city is the fast and inexpensive Metro; although avoid it during rush hour when it can pack.

 Buses can be confusing; with unusual routes and busy traffic.

 Taxis are a good choice for those wanting a bit more space but use the Didi app to save time and money.